DataDog/documentation/content/en/tracing/trace_collection/dd_libraries/java.md

 ---
 ## Compatibility requirements

-The latest Java Tracer supports all JVMs on all platforms version 7 and higher.
+The latest Java Tracer supports all JVMs version 7 and higher on all platforms.

-For a full list of Datadog’s Java version and framework support (including legacy and maintenance versions), please read the [Compatibility Requirements][2] page.
+For a full list of Datadog’s Java version and framework support (including legacy and maintenance versions), read [Compatibility Requirements][2].

 ## Installation and getting started